Canterbury-Bankstown Bulldogs: Name and emblem

 The initial crest was a 'CB' in a shield.
 The adoption of the 'Bulldogs' name and mascot took place in 1978.
 There have been four main versions of the mascot logo.
 The first, which featured a snarling bulldog inside a circle, was replaced in 1998 by a more 'cartoonish' logo of a bulldog's head.
 This then followed up with a return to an updated version of the 1978 logo in 2010.

 In 2009, the club announced that the logo would be changing again, and asked members to vote on which of two similar proposed logos would be used from 2010.
 The rationale for the logo change was to celebrate the club's 75th anniversary in 2010 and to better reflect the club's "true essence and history".
 Two months later, the new design was unveiled, with the official change of logo taking place in November 2009.
 The logo returned to the standing bulldog of the 1978–1997 logo, although no longer snarling.
 It also referenced elements of the club's history by incorporating the 'C-B' emblem, the club's year of foundation (1935), and the blue and white 'V' design which has featured on many of the club's jerseys over the years.
 The change of name from 'Bulldogs' to 'Canterbury-Bankstown Bulldogs' took place after.

-In October 2025, the Bulldogs announced the introduction of a refreshed Club logo.
-The new emblem represents a proud evolution of their identity - honouring more than 90 years of heritage while looking boldly to the future with eyes forward.
-The refreshed logo - redrawn with a modern, digital-first approach - also draws inspiration from key elements of the Club’s visual history, woven together to create an identity that is both familiar and unmistakably built for what’s next.
+In October 2025, the Bulldogs announced the introduction of a refreshed club logo.
+The updated emblem was designed to reflect the club’s history while modernising its visual identity.
+According to the club, the redesign drew inspiration from elements of previous logos and was created with a digital-first approach.